KEO-cls-eedi/specification/README.md

 # KEO CLS.EEDI

-This is the documentation of the KEO CLS.EEDI protocol.
-KEO CLS.EEDI allows energy grid related backend systems (e.g. aEMT) to exchange energy management related data with local systems (e.g. SMGWs).
+This is the documentation of CLS.EEDI.
+It allows backend systems to exchange grid and energy management related data with local systems at the grid connection point (GCP).
+CLS.EEDI is a convenient implementation of the use cases standardized in VDE-AR 2829-6.

 # Collaboration Guidelines